ISAC-Tokyo/voyager/README.md

 1. You have to prepare a MYSQL + PHP + Web server somewhere.

-2. Make "pvoyager" database on your MYSQL server and run dbResources/pvoyager.sql. ex.) mysql -u <username> -p pvoyager < dbResources/pvoyager.sql
+2. Make "pvoyager" database on your MYSQL server and run dbResources/pvoyager.sql. ex.) mysql -u &lt;username&gt; -p pvoyager < dbResources/pvoyager.sql

-3. Put dbResources/api.php and dbResouces/config.php on your PHP server.
+3. Put dbResources/api.php and dbResouces/config.php on your Web server.

 4. Open above config.php and write your configuration for your MYSQL server.